buak/Suomilista/README.md

 **Finnish adblocking filter list**

 This is a backup of the last version of the deleted finnish list from October 22nd, 2018.
 The list's author tried to use it as a political tool and as a result of his actions, the list was removed from most adblockers.
-The author - not pleased by this - subsequently deleted the list and abandoned maintaining it altogether.
+The author—not pleased by this—subsequently deleted the list and abandoned maintaining it altogether.

 The rules blocking finnish labour union websites have been removed from this version.